Rock Tumblers rock tumbler

 Adults

 If an adult asks us: "I am new to this hobby, which tumbler should I purchase?"
-We will recommend a small-capacity tumbler such as the Lortone 3A and 33B tumblers or the Thumler's A-R1 and A-R2 machines.
+We will recommend a small-capacity tumbler such as the Thumler's A-R1 and Thumler's A-R2 machines.

 These tumblers have a low initial cost and low operating cost.
 They are also durable machines that will last a long time.
-You can purchase a small tumbler - with supplies - for about $100.
-However, a large capacity tumbler can cost over $200 and require over $100 worth of rough and supplies to run at proper capacity.
+You can purchase a small tumbler - with supplies - for a little over $100.
+However, a large capacity tumbler can cost over $200 and require over $100 worth of rough and supplies each time you run it.

 We suggest buying a small tumbler to try rock tumbling.
 You might decide that a small tumbler is all that you need.
 If you don't continue with the hobby your loss is small and you have a nice beginner's machine to give away.
 If you decide to buy a larger machine you still have a nice small machine to experiment with, use with your nephew, give to a friend or use to polish small batches of special materials.